 - Implementing robust search

-- Using an Agile methodology across disciplines
+- Using an Agile development mindset across disciplines

 To help users easily find library space and reserve it, we created Space Finder, a tool modeled after Cambridge UK library’s version.
 Space Finder is an easy-to-use tool for students and researchers to find study spaces based on a wide variety of criteria like “type of seating” to “how busy.”
 Another unique feature built into Space Finder is being able to search the entire library system to determine which locations are open at a certain hour so that all results display side-by-side.

 By using an iterative design process, we enabled the Harvard Library team to launch a beta version of the new site to collect valuable feedback from prospective users, which allowed us to create a more user-centric site.
 We also provided the team with our processes, workflows, and insights to enable further design changes as the site evolves.